-1. Measures for grade 3 and 8:

-- a.
-Level 4 or above in grade 3 ELA: The percentage of all grade 3 students who have attended the LEA for at least two full academic years 10 achieving a level 4 or above on the PARCC assessment in ELA. - b.
-Level 4 or above in grade 8 math: The percentage of all grade 8 students who have attended the LEA for at least two full academic years and achieved a level 4 or above on the PARCC assessment in math.
+- 1. Measures for grade 3 and 8: - a.
+Level 4 or above in grade 3 ELA: The percentage of all grade 3 students who have attended the LEA for at least two full academic years achieving a level 4 or above on the PARCC assessment and level 3 or above on the MSAA assessment in ELA.10 - b.
+Level 4 or above in grade 8 math: The percentage of all grade 8 students who have attended the LEA for at least two full academic years and achieved a level 4 or above on the PARCC assessment and level 3 or above on the MSAA assessment in math.